bradenburt/bburt_resume/docs/index.md

 ### Data Science Projects

 `January 2021 - April 2021`
-__IRS 990__
+__IRS 990 (Non-Profit) Predictions__

 - Predictive model for non-profit organizations, classifying them into their IRS categories using Natural Language Processing
-- Performed machine learning and big data analytics locally using PySpark and Docker, and then in a cloud based system using Microsoft Azure and Databricks
+- Performed machine learning and big data analytics locally using PySpark and Docker, and then in a cloud based system using Azure Databricks
-- ***Bennifits???*** This enabled them to streamline their tax season
+- Created model to predict non-profit categories with 90% precision

 `September 2020 - December 2020`
 __Madison High School__, Consultant through Research and Business Development Center

-- Managed a team of students who received a local high school basketball team’s statistics
+- Managed a team of students who received a local high school basketball team’s statistics to analyze
-- ***What tools did you use???*** Created visualizations **using what?**
-- ***Bennifits???*** This taught students the importance of data science and generated useful feedback in order to better help coaches and players understand their performance
+- Git/Github managed project that leveraged Python to create visuals in the Altiar package
+- Trained beginner-level team members on basics of object-oriented design, git and version control, databases and queries, and code documentation

+`September 2020 - December 2020`
+__Fantasy Basketball Dashboard__

+- Dashboard for Fantasy Basketball reference that shows previous season's leaders to help in decision making for next Fantasy season
+- Used R/Rmd to clean and prepare previous season's data to find fantasy stat leaders with Tidyverse, Plotly and Lubridate, and built dashboard in Rmd using FlexDashboard package
+- Enables users to keep track of their favorite draft picks as well as players who have been chosen already

 ### Scientific Research Teams